-The Creating a Supportive Rossland project came out of the awareness that Rossland does not have supports for young people who identify as LGBTQ+ (lesbian, gay, bisexual, transgendered, questioning, etc.).
+The Creating a Supportive Rossland project came out of the awareness that Rossland does not have supports for young people who identify as LGBTQ+ (lesbian, gay, bisexual, transgender, questioning, etc.).
 Our action was to create an accepting atmosphere for youth and others who identify as LGBTQ+.
 We created a campaign showing that Rossland is an accepting and supportive community for all citizens.
 With Columbia Basin Trust Youth Action Grant money we purchased button makers and had a day where community member came to the YAN Space and created buttons supporting the LGBT community.
 Over 35 people from young children to grandparents came out and made buttons in support of this project.

 The Creating a Supportive Rossland Project became much larger in scope than first anticipated.
 A group of youth took on creating a LGBT public service announcement video.
 They interviewed prominent community members including the Mayor, a city councillor, local business people, youth workers and adult members of the LGBT community who vocalized their support of youth who may be struggling with their gender identity or sexual orientation.